 One of the most significant uses is to comply with federal HPMS reporting requirements.
 As was covered last week, states need to report HPMS data to the FHWA each year.
 HPMS reporting is particularly important to state DOTs since the apportionment of federal funding is based on it.

 Highway Safety Improvement Programs (HSIP)

 HSIP is a federal aid program aimed at reducing traffic fatalities and major injuries.
-FHWA requires the project selection process to be data driven.
-Traffic data is required to determine crash rates and, consequently, it plays an important role is selecting eligible HSIP projects.
+FHWA requires the project selection process to be data-driven.
+Traffic data is required to determine crash rates and, consequently, it plays an important role in selecting eligible HSIP projects.

 Traffic count data is considered in the design of new roads and the rehabilitation and enhancements of existing roads.

 While real-time congestion management approaches typically use live traffic data based on vehicle speeds, traffic count data can be used to assess congestion and the prospective benefits of ITS technologies.